gwen-lg/action-individual-commits-check/README.md

 Allow to check individual commits of a push or pull request.

+This action is designed to check each individual commit with user profided check command.

+`check-cmd` input should be provided in workflow.

 ## TODO

 - [ ] Update this README with the details of this action